-A/ The General Data Protection Regulations do not allow the council to discuss any query with regards a third party.
-Permission must firstly be given by them if you are acting for a relative or friend.
+A/ The General Data Protection Regulations do not allow the council to discuss any query with regards to a third party.
+Permission must first be given by them if you are acting for a relative or friend.

 If you are the tenant emailing to ask a question, it must come from your registered email.

 If you are changing your email, please email your new email from your old email account.
 In some cases, you may be asked to confirm who you are by providing a sample signature so a comparison can be made with your signature on your tenancy.
 This is to prevent malicious actions by third persons.

 If you write to us, the correspondence must bear your signature so it can be compared to your signature in your agreement.